All Episodes

 It was never going to change.

-There was a different agenda going on here called Educating the Public.
+There was a different agenda going on here called educating the public.

 And it's a long process.

-So and Graham, I'm sorry, Grim.
+So, and Graham, I'm sorry, Grim, Grimm, he continued.

-I think there's a lot of Reagan conservatives, which is what I consider myself that are known for standing for our true values, but also being pragmatic and reasonable and working with others to come to a solution.
+I think there's a lot of Reagan conservatives, which is what I consider myself, that are known for standing for our true values, but also being pragmatic and reasonable and working with others to come to a solution.

 Look, that's just, you've heard it all before.

-It means caving in to the Democrats in real life.
+That means caving in to the Democrats in real life.

 I take a break, folks.

-Sit tight, we'll be right back.
+We'll be right back.

 Don't go away.

-Open line Friday.
+Open Line Friday.

-We always don't always succeed, always try to get to the phones in the first hour.
+Always try to get to the phones in the first hour.

 And it says she's 14 years old and new to politics.

-And so that's that's great.
+And so that's great.

-Um happy to have you on the program today, Annie.
+I'm happy to have you on the program today, Annie.

 Welcome.